buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

       An interactive data visualization from a dataset of flight delay statistics for airports based within the USA, created using HTML, CSS, D3.js and dimple charts.
+Visualization is indented to provide users the ability to easily access and interpret time-series flight delay statistics for various airports spread across the USA.

     </td>
   </tr>